AlibabaCloudDocs/cms/intl.en-US/Custom monitoring/View monitoring data.md

 2. In the left-side navigation pane, click **Custom Monitoring**.

-3. On the Time Series tab of the Custom Monitoring page, select the application group and time series to view monitoring data.
+3. On the Time Series tab of the Custom Monitoring page, select the application group and time series.
+Then, click **Dimensions**.

+4. In the Dimensions panel, select the dimension that you want to use and click **OK**.

+5. View monitoring data of the metric.

 ## View monitoring data on the Application Groups page